Funerals of Ion Moța and Vasile Marin: Funerary train

 After transiting through Poland, on February 9, the train reached the Romanian border, but instead of taking the shortest route to Bucharest, it made a detour by going through the whole country, from Bukovina to Moldavia, then Transylvania, Oltenia, and Wallachia, and finally reaching Bucharest.
 The train stopped at the country's major railway stations, and in each of them a religious service was performed.
 The Iron Guard leaders then urged the audience to join their "Legionary faith".

 In Pașcani, in the historical region of Moldavia, over 5000 peasants gathered to see the mortuary wagon; in Bacău, a group of 30 priests performed religious services in front of a crowd.

-In Transylvania, the most important stop was in Cluj, where many local politicians and intellectuals participated at the commemoration, including Alexandru Vaida-Voievod, Sextil Pușcariu, Emil Hațiegan and Ioan Lupaș.
+In Transylvania, the most important stop was in Cluj, where many local politicians and intellectuals participated at the commemoration, including Alexandru Vaida-Voievod, Sextil Pușcariu, Emil Hațieganu and Ioan Lupaș.
 The service was held by Bishop Nicolae Colan, who praised the struggle of Moța and Marin against the "red madness".
 Ion Agârbiceanu held a speech in the name of the Romanian Greek-Catholic Church.
 Large crowds also gathered in Orăștie, Moța's native town, and in Sibiu, where 32 priests conducted the religious rituals.

 After crossing the Carpathians, the train went through Oltenia and Wallachia (where it made a notable stop in Pitești), finally reaching Bucharest's Gara de Nord station in the morning of February 11, 1937.